mlcommons/ck/docs/mlperf-automation/tbd/standardization.md

 * CK package meta and env for datasets
 * CK package meta and env for frameworks and libraries
 * platform description
-* CK program API for MLPerf tasks
+* CK program API for MLPerf&trade; tasks
 * Power measurements
 * Visualization of all results on multi-dimensional Pareto-frontier